Contentious probate: fanning the flames over Robin Williams’ estate

 In summary, English law promotes testamentary freedom.
 However, this alone will not guarantee that your estate will be distributed in accordance with your wishes.
 While beneficial and essential to some people who have been at the receiving end of a harsh unreasonable result, the Inheritance Act muddies the water somewhat and leaves the position unclear.

-For more advice about how to prevent or even bring a claim under the Inheritance Act, feel free to contact Kate Atkins on firstname.lastname@example.org or 01173 945087.
+For more advice about how to prevent or even bring a claim under the Inheritance Act or on contentious probate matters, feel free to contact Kate Atkins on firstname.lastname@example.org or 01173 945087.

 Posted on Nov 26th, 2015 by Lyons Davidson